hla63/Msi-modern-15-Hackintosh/README.md

 - Keyboard works (brightness & audio mute/vol -/+) with ssdt
 - trackpad works (with gesture & trackpad pref)
 # What doesn't works
-- PM980 doesn't work correctly under Macos.I deactivated it with SSDT.
-- Mute key work exept for Led status (always on or always off.Depends on the last state under windows)
+- Mute key works except for LED status (always on or always off.
+Depends on the last state under windows)
-- Usb C to HDMI adapter doesn't work correctly (flickering)
+- USB C to HDMI adapter doesn't work correctly (flickering) **I think it works but am not sure**
 - DRM for AppleTV or Netflix on Safari
+- Sometimes unplugging USB-C will cause a restart?
+Do not know why

 # Tips